Indoor Rock Climbing:

 We will work together on your goals and address any specific issues that you're facing.
 We can incorporate Heartmath biofeedback, mindfulness practices, CBT practices, etc into our sessions.
 We will tailor our time together to meet your unique needs.
 Ask about our specialized programs for ADHD, First Responders, and Quitting Smoking.

 The session ends with us cooling down together, talking about how the session went and what we should focus on during the next session.
+This can be by sitting in the secluded room, or just out where we climb.

 What does it cost and how do I pay?

-Payment is required at the end of your session by credit or debit.
+Payment is required at the end of your session by credit or etransfer.
 You will only need to present your card once.
 All future sessions will be automatically and securely billed.
 Payment is done in person, and can include credit, debit (with a CVV) or E-transfer to email@example.com.

 What if I can't make it?